jarviscanada/jarvis_data_eng_DavidTrumble/core_java/jdbc/README.md

 The idea with this pattern is to have a generic abstract way for the app to work with the data layer without being bother with if the implementation is towards a local database or towards an online API.

+DAO is a class or interfaces that CRUD an object in your project.
+In general, an object could be one row in the database table (e.g., a Customer).
+An object can also represent the result of your more complex query (e.g., Customer table join Order table).

 # Test
 How you test your app against the database?
-(e.g. database setup, test data set up, query result)

-The database was created by pulling a PostgreSQL docker image and using it to create a database and tables from a set of provided .sql files.
-A connection manager initializes the connection to the database and a JDBCExecutor class file utilizes methods implemented in a DAO class file to demonstrate CRUD operations.
-The results of these operations can be verified using the psql command line tool to directly read from the database, or through a GUI-based program such as DBeaver.

-The PostgreSQL server created using Docker container was populated with the sample data using the sql scripts.
-Using JDBCExecutor.java, a connection was established with Postgres Server.
-The application uses CustomerDAO and OrderDAO to do CRUD operations using the sample data created using Customer and Order objects.
+(e.g. database setup, test data set up, query result) A psql server and database was created in tandem with a Docker image on a Maven project to host relevant SQL and RDBMS data.
+Using JDBC to connect to the psql instance, the application DAO class files were tested to demonstrate CRUD operations.
+This was accomplished by querying the new RDBMS data using the psql command line tool.